orbs-network/twap/README.md

 **on any DEX**, with partial fills, by breaking the order into "chunks" and enabling an [English Auction](https://en.wikipedia.org/wiki/English_auction) bidding war on each chunk.

+Users (makers) create orders that wait in the contract to be filled.

 The winning taker (bidder, anyone willing to find the best path to trade for the next chunk on any DEX) receives a portion of the output tokens for their effort.

 1 honest taker (willing to take just enough to cover gas costs) is enough to ensure the entire system functions effectively at spot prices.

+The contract works only up to year 2106 (32bit timestamps).

 ### The `TWAP` contract does not hold any funds, has no owners or other roles and is immutable